smart-edge-open/ido-specs/doc/getting-started/network-edge/controller-edge-node-setup.md

 To add an additional interface from secondary CNIs, annotation is required.
 Below is an example pod yaml file for a scenario with `kube-ovn` as a primary CNI along with `calico` and `flannel` as additional CNIs.
 Multus\* will create an interface named `calico` using the network attachment definition `openness-calico` and interface `flannel` using the network attachment definition `openness-flannel`.
 >**NOTE**: Additional annotations such as `openness-calico@calico` are required only if the CNI is secondary.
-If the CNI is primary, the interface will be added automatically by Multus.
+If the CNI is primary, the interface will be added automatically by Multus\*.

 ```yaml
 apiVersion: v1